stanbar/stellot/README.md

 STO (Security Token Offering), alluding to IPO (Initial Public Offering).
 Another one can issue tokens backed by physical asset like national currency;
-bypassing slow and expensive international transfers and taxes from exchanging cryptocurrencies with physical national currencies.
+bypassing slow and expensive international transfers and taxes from exchanging cryptocurrencies with national currencies.
 This pattern is called Stable Coin.
-There are many other applications to tokens particulary _vote as a token_ used here in this survey.
+There are many other token applications particulary _vote as a token_ used here in this survey.

 ## Stellar platform